This part of the handbook includes regulations, information and guidance about:

 Student Welfare Services department

-The Students’ Union at UWE may be able to help with practical and general welfare questions.
-There is no shame in asking for help and once we know you are experiencing difficulties we will try to help you sort things out.
+The Students’ Union may be able to help with practical and general welfare questions.
+There is no shame in asking for help and, once we know you are experiencing difficulties, we will try to help you sort things out.
+You can also access support from the Global Student Support Team.

 International PGRs can also access support from the Wellbeing Service.